karare1/white-lines/README.md

 ### Features Left to Implement

-- Create additional pages for each programme to provide visitors with extra information i.e. what the programme includes, description of extra activities, timetables and prices.
+  - Create additional pages for each program in order to provide the visitors with additional information, i.e. what the program consists of, the description of extra activities, schedules and prices.
-  When the user click on 'Learn More' button in the programme block they will be taken to the specific page.
+    When the user clicks on 'Learn More' button in the programme block they will be taken to the specific page.

-- Another feature idea is to create a page with news about the academy that will be regularly updated with special events, activites, students' achievments and other interesting ideas.
+  - Another idea is to create an academy news page that will be updated regularly with special events, activities, student achievements and other interesting ideas.

 ## Testing